Abdullah bin Faisal Al Saud (1923–2007): Early life and education

 Prince Abdullah was born in Riyadh in 1922.
 However, some sources list his birth year as 1921 or 1922.
 He was the eldest son of King Faisal.
 His mother was Sultana bint Ahmed Al Sudairi, sister of Hussa bint Ahmed Al Sudairi.

-It is believed that Prince Abdullah was the second grandson of King Abdulaziz after Faisal bin Turki who was born in 1918.
+It is believed that Prince Abdullah was the second grandson of Abdulaziz after Faisal bin Turki who was born in 1918.
 The marriage of Prince Faisal and Sultana bint Ahmed was prearranged while Prince Faisal was travelling abroad.
 They never saw each other until the marriage and later divorced.

 Abdullah bin Faisal completed his education in Mecca in 1939.

 Career

 Abdullah bin Faisal assumed a number of government positions.
 He started his political career in 1945 when he disputed his half-uncle Mansour's appointment as acting viceroy of Hejaz and actually assumed the office one year later.

 Prince Abdullah was the first minister of health of Saudi Arabia and appointed to the post in 1950.
 Then, he was named minister of interior in 1951, being the first interior minister of the Kingdom.
 He served in this post during the reign of King Abdulaziz and also, of King Saud.
 His appointment as minister of health and of interior was a move to make him equal in status to then-minister of defense Prince Mishaal.
 His term lasted until March 1959 when he resigned, and he was replaced by his father, Crown Prince Faisal, in the post of interior minister.